ubiquity/ubiquity-dollar/packages/contracts/smt-checker/README.md

 ```

 Once installed, you can verify that Z3 is correctly installed by checking the version number.

-## Step 2: Make Sure Your System Has Z3 Installed >= "Version"

-Ensure that your system has Z3 installed with a version number greater than or equal to the required version.

 ## Step 3: Use Forge to Test Contracts Using SMT